-Welcome to the Biological Sciences Department at Edgewood College.
+Welcome to the Biological Sciences Department!

 We are a strong, diverse department offering specialized programs ranging from cytotechnology to environmental science.
 As an Edgewood College biology student, you will have many opportunities to pursue your scientific interests outside the classroom through independent research projects, field trips, internships, student teaching and practicum experiences and world travel.

-The Biological Sciences is fortunate to have two gorgeous facilities where we do our work.
+We are fortunate to have two gorgeous facilities where we do our work.
 Sonderegger Science Center is home to most of our classrooms and research space.
 Thanks to a wonderful and enduring gift from the Sonderegger family, we are able to offer you in-depth learning experiences in bright, spacious laboratories and classrooms.

 We’d love you to come join us.